-|Iris Prize - international shorts
+|Iris Prize - International Shorts

-|Any feature film 40 minutes or longer will be eligible for the Iris Prize Best Feature Award, which is a £1,000 cash prize.
-Please note: any feature film selected to appear in the 2016 Iris Prize Festival programme will only be eligible for the Iris Prize Best Feature Award and NOT the Iris Prize, which is for short films ONLY.
+|Any feature film 40 minutes or longer will be eligible for the Iris Prize Best Feature Award.
+Please note: any feature film selected to appear in the 2017 Iris Prize Festival programme will only be eligible for the Iris Prize Best Feature Award and NOT the Iris Prize, which is for short films ONLY.

-|Best British - United Kingdom shorts
+|Best British - UK Shorts

 MISSION & OBJECTIVE

 To be a world leader in sharing LGBT films to as wide an audience as possible, encouraging diversity and understanding, and supporting future film making.

 Celebrating LGBT film in Cardiff, Wales, UK.
 With a focus on excellence in LGBT storytelling, the Iris Prize Festival awards the largest short film prize in the world - the prestigious £30,000 Iris Prize.

 The six-day international festival is famed for its friendly atmosphere, with each year seeing more filmmakers and film lovers from around the world adopted into the Iris family.
 As well as the chance to see the best in current LGBT short and feature filmmaking, the festival offers amazing parties, special events, discussions and networking opportunities.
 A BAFTA qualifying festival, Iris has also been identified as one of the top 50 film festivals in the world by Movie Maker Magazine for 3 years in a row.